-U> m -db 100 You will see:
+U> m -db 100

 The input byte location was successfully cleared.

 Now we will use the emulator features to make the program work.
 Remember that the program writes specific messages to the output area depending on what the input byte location contains.
 Type: